 Learning Opportunities

 By using Gentoo, you get to learn more about the inner workings of a system and how to fix it.
 One of the more common things in Gentoo is customizing the kernel, which probably won't work the first try.
 By compiling your own kernel, you learn about your hardware, like the specific drivers that your sound card uses, or if your CPU supports hyper-threading, etc. It also teaches you about how to fix your system.
 You received a Kernel panic telling you that your kernel couldn't mount your root fs?
 Well, probably an issue with your fstab or not compiling the filesystem modules in your kernel.
+The Gentoo forums are full of answers and information about almost anything that you could want.
+The wiki provides a lot of documentation for things like the install process, or about packages and their USE flags.
+These two things make it easy to learn about some nuances that aren't as accessible to other people.

 Stability